-Judges 4:4 (1611 King James Bible)
+Judges 4:4

-¶ And Deborah a prophetesse, the wife of Lapidoth, shee iudged Israel at that time.
+“¶ And Deborah a prophetesse, the wife of Lapidoth, shee iudged Israel at that time.”

-- 1611 King James Bible
+1611 King James Version (KJV)

-Other Translations of Judges 4:4
+Other Translations for Judges 4:4

 And Deborah, a prophetess, the wife of Lapidoth, she judged Israel at that time.

-- King James Version (Pure Cambridge 'Authorized Version')
+- King James Version

 Now Deborah, a prophetess, the wife of Lappidoth, she judged Israel at that time.